POLICY: JL

 IMPLEMENTATION, MONITORING & POLICY REVIEW:

-The Superintendent/designee shall be responsible for the implementation of the Wellness Policy, for monitoring efforts to meet the intent of this policy, and for reporting to the School Board/community on an annual basis.
+The superintendent/designee shall be responsible for the implementation of the Wellness Policy, for monitoring efforts to meet the intent of this policy, and for reporting to the school board/community on an annual basis.
 Monitoring may include surveys or solicitation of input from students, parents, staff, and school administrators.
-In each school, the principal or designee will ensure compliance with those policies in his/her school and will report annually on the school's compliance to the school district superintendent or designee.
+In each school, the principal or designee ensures compliance with those policies in his/her school and reports annually on the school's compliance to the school district superintendent or designee.

 Reports may include, but are not limited to:

-• Feedback from the Health Advisory Council/Wellness Team, or its subcommittees.
+● Feedback from the Health Advisory Council/Wellness Team, or its subcommittees; and

 The District Wellness Committee will review the District Wellness Policy and other related policies as needed and make necessary recommendations for revisions to the superintendent or designee.